 Vestibulodynia is a subset of vulvodynia.
 Vulvodynia refers to any pain in the vulva.
 Vestibulodynia is characterized by severe pain during attempted vaginal entry (intercourse or tampon insertion), tenderness to pressure localized to the vulvar vestibule (the ring of tissue surrounding the vaginal opening), and often redness of the vulvar vestibule.
 Vestibulodynia is pain specific to the vulvar vestibule, the small ring of tissue surrounding the vaginal opening.

 Vulvodynia is diagnosed through a careful history and focused genital examination.

 Genital exam will include the “Q-tip test”, where the clinician will examine and stroke with a moistened Q-tip several locations on the vulva and vestibule to determine where a patient is feeling pain.
 An examination of the pelvic floor muscles will also be performed.
 Cultures may be taken to rule out infections.

 There are multiple causes of vulvodynia.
 Most common include:

 Vulvodynia treatment varies depending on the underlying cause.
 This is why correct diagnosis and careful examination is so important when treating vulvodynia.
-Treatment can include hormonal creams, medication changes, vaginal dilation, pelvic floor physical therapy, valium suppositories, treatment for underlying infections, vulvar hygiene changes, and botulinum toxin injections.
+Treatment can include hormonal creams, medication changes, vaginal dilation, pelvic floor physical therapy, valium suppositories, treatment for underlying infections, vulvar hygiene changes, botulinum toxin injections, and surgery.

 Emotional responses to vulvodynia are similar to those experienced by chronic pain sufferers.
 There is a great deal of frustration and anxiety that the problem may never resolve and that they will have to live with this pain for the rest of their lives.
 Women are often fed up with having gone from doctor to doctor and not getting helped and this can express itself as anger at the medical establishment.